 The benefits currently paid under the Medtronic Retirement Plan for Certain Participants and Beneficiaries (the "MRP for CPB") are limited to an annual maximum of \$305,000, in accordance with IRS requirements.
 The Company also has an unfunded Nonqualified Retirement Plan Supplement (the "NRPS") that provides an amount substantially equal to the difference between the amount that would have been payable to the executive under the MRP for CBP in the absence of legislation limiting pension benefits and earnings that may be considered in calculating pension benefits and the amount actually payable under the plan.
 The NRPS is available to all participating employees whose income or benefits exceed the IRS maximum, not just the executive officers.
-Compensation used in the calculation of the NRPS benefit includes eligible compensation in excess of the IRS limitation and amounts deferred (excluding amounts paid and deferred under the LTPP or the performance share plan) pursuant to the Capital Accumulation Plan.
-NRPS benefits are determined based on the qualified plan formula (MRP or PPA) in which the executive elected to participate.
-The NRPS benefit calculated on the MRP formula is reduced based on the participant's age at the end of the month following separation from service (within the meaning of Section 409A of the Internal Revenue Code, generally retirement, termination of employment, or significant reduction in work schedule).
+Compensation used in the calculation of the NRPS benefit includes eligible compensation in excess of the IRS limitation and amounts deferred (excluding amounts paid and deferred under the performance share plan) pursuant to the Capital Accumulation Plan.
+NRPS benefits are determined based on the qualified plan formula (FAPP or PPA) in which the executive elected to participate.
+The NRPS benefit calculated on the FAPP formula is reduced based on the participant's age at the end of the month following separation from service (within the meaning of Section 409A of the Internal Revenue Code, generally retirement, termination of employment, or significant reduction in work schedule).
 The monthly benefit is the sum of the monthly principal amount and the monthly interest.
-The monthly interest is determined based on a declining balance schedule using an interest rate of 6%.
+The monthly interest was determined based on a declining balance schedule using an interest rate of 6% until April 2023 when the interest rate provided to all plan participants during the installment period was changed to 2%, generally for retirements or terminations after April 28, 2023.
+The 6% interest will be preserved for Ms. Parkhill, Mr. White and Mr. Salmon if they terminate or retire on or before April 30, 2027.
+This interest rate change aligns to standard market practice and reinforces our fiscal responsibility for Medtronic.
 The amount of retirement benefit earned under the NRPS is calculated upon separation from service.
 If the aggregate value is less than or equal to \$100,000, it is paid out as a lump sum six months after separation from service.
 If the aggregate value exceeds \$100,000, the value is paid out over a 15-year period in the form of a monthly annuity commencing six months after the separation from service.
 In the event of the employee's death prior to the completion of the 15-year payment cycle, any remaining benefits from the NRPS are payable per the beneficiary designation on record.
 If a beneficiary is not named, the benefit is payable to the employee's surviving spouse, or if there is no surviving spouse, to the children, or if there are no survivors, to the estate.

-2022 Nonqualified Deferred Compensation
+2023 Nonqualified Deferred Compensation